eric-wilson/dev-ops/scripts/server-configurations/aws/ec2-config/readme.md

 ### Roles

-Create a new rolw and add the following permissions.
+Create a new role and add the following permissions.

 ```bash
 # AWS Permissions to Read Tags, which pushes them into Environment Variables